nishantsing/Resources/README.md

 - winget upgrade --all - will update.

+### Option A: Ngrok (or similar tunneling)

+- Ngrok runs a **client** on your server.
+- This client initiates an **outbound connection** to Ngrok’s cloud server (which has a public IP).
+- Now, when someone accesses the Ngrok public URL:
+  1. The request hits Ngrok’s **cloud server**.
+  2. The cloud server **forwards the request through the existing tunnel** back to your server.
+- Your server **never needed a public IP**, because the connection was initiated **outbound** from inside your network.

+**Key point:** The connection is always initiated from your local network to the cloud.
+The outside user **never connects directly** to your local IP.

+---

+### Option B: Twingate

+- Twingate also uses a similar principle but in a more **structured, secure way**:
+  1. You run a **Twingate connector** on your local network.
+  2. The connector establishes a **secure, persistent outbound connection** to Twingate’s cloud.
+  3. When a remote user wants access, their Twingate client **authenticates**, and the cloud **routes traffic through that secure tunnel** to your server.
+- Again, your server **never needs a public IP**.
+Only devices **authenticated with Twingate** can reach it.

 ## Github

 - open repo press . to open it in vscode or change url github.com to github.dev